Do I have to pay Capital Gains Tax on inherited property?

-Explaining all things Capital Gains Tax, including whether you have to pay Capital Gains Tax on inherited property when selling...
+Explaining all things Capital Gains Tax, including whether you have to pay Capital Gains Tax on an inherited property when selling...

 Losing a loved one is stressful enough without having to think about dealing with the property you have inherited, trying to sell it, Capital Gains Tax, inheritance tax and so much more…